 Employer Retaliation for Reporting a Law Breach or Whistleblowing

-It is unlawful for employers or companies to retaliate against workers who disclose alleged illegal activity (by their company/employer) to a government or law enforcement agency under California Labor Code 1102.5 LC.
+It is unlawful for employers or companies to retaliate against workers who disclose alleged illegal activity (by their company/employer) to a government or law enforcement agency under California Labor Code 1102.5.

 And if it turns out that your employer did not violate the rule, you are shielded by the whistleblower retaliation law.
-All that matters is that you had a reasonable suspicion that your boss had committed an unlawful act.
+All that matters is that you reasonably suspected that your boss had committed an unlawful act.

 The prosecutor investigates the investigation and finds no evidence of wrongdoing.
 However, she tells the company's CEO that Nikolai was the one who told her of his suspicions.

 Oppose acts of abuse or discrimination in the workplace and an employer's failure to offer required pregnancy/family leave.